DiamondLightSource/pythonSoftIOC/docs/reference/api.rst

     `autosave_fields`
     ~~~~~~~~~~~~~~~~~

-    A list of strings of record fields, (e.g. ["SCAN", "PREC"]) to be saved to
+    A list of strings of record fields belonging to the PV (e.g. ["EGU", "PREC"])
-    and loaded from a backup file, empty by default.
+    to be saved to and loaded from a backup file, empty by default.
-    Works in an identical way to `autosave`.

 For all of these functions any EPICS database field can be assigned a value by